As of Dec 10, 2016

 – N stands for name which, in this case, represents the entities name.
 I added a generated txt file to the missions folder that will include all the entity names that should work for your mod setup.
 That doesn’t mean that they will actually work, only that they should probably work.

-– M means in this cause amount. for this objective it means the amount of npcs that will spawn. for another objective type like gather item it can mean the amount of items needed or for the level type the amount of levels needed to complete objective.
+– M means in this cause amount. for this objective it means the amount of npcs that will spawn. for another objective type like gather item it can mean the amount of items needed or for the Level type objective the amount of levels needed to reach to complete objective.

 – H means health.